kalinchernev/kalinchernev.github.io/content/post/think-apps-not-websites.md

 It's important to underline, that [Progressive Web Apps isn't a Google-only thing][38] although many of the references in this article are going to resources authored by community contributions to Google documentation.
 This is mainly because the dedication and organization of knowledge seems to the best at the moment.
 [Microsoft are also supporters of PWA][39].
 In fact, [manifoldjs][40] is an interesting project you will probably meet should you decide to make PWA that works as a nice app in Windows.

 In general, Web APIs will surely continue to evolve.
 You can bookmark the good ol' [caniuse.com][41] to verify whether an API you want to use is supported natively or you'll have to search for a shim/polyfill and similar.
-Of course, there are many existing libraries and frameworks which are already taking developers attention (causing fatigue&nbsp;:)
+Of course, there are many existing libraries and frameworks which are already taking developers attention (causing fatigue :)

 Here I speak about experimental features that will change, but I firmly believe that browser vendors are on a good way of collaborating to support native APIs more consistently rapidly in very near future, so these features will be standard before you realize it.
 Knowing the standards helps you produce more maintainable code and gives you a good idea about the direction of Web, regardless of the popularity and influence of vendor frameworks and libraries.